Pendle witches: Meeting at Malkin Tower

 The committal and subsequent trial of the four women might have been the end of the matter, had it not been for a meeting organised by Elizabeth Device at Malkin Tower, the home of the Demdikes, held on Good Friday 10 April 1612.
 To feed the party, James Device stole a neighbour's sheep.

 Friends and others sympathetic to the family attended, and when word of it reached Roger Nowell, he decided to investigate.
 On 27 April 1612, an inquiry was held before Nowell and another magistrate, Nicholas Bannister, to determine the purpose of the meeting at Malkin Tower, who had attended, and what had happened there.
 As a result of the inquiry, eight more people were accused of witchcraft and committed for trial: Elizabeth Device, James Device, Alice Nutter, Katherine Hewitt, John Bulcock, Jane Bulcock, Alice Grey and Jennet Preston.
 Preston lived across the border in Yorkshire, so she was sent for trial at York Assizes; the others were sent to Lancaster Gaol, to join the four already imprisoned there.

-Malkin Tower is believed to have been near the village of Newchurch in Pendle, or possibly in Blacko on the site of present-day Malkin Tower Farm, and to have been demolished soon after the trials.
+Malkin Tower is believed to have been near the village of Newchurch in Pendle, or in Blacko on the site of present-day Malkin Tower Farm, and to have been demolished soon after the trials.
+Surveys point to 'two large rectangular anomalies that were found to be clay floored farm buildings dating to the early 17th century' at Malkin Tower Farm: the name 'Malkyn' has been apparently attached to the site since the 1500s.
+The evidence seems to discount an earlier belief that Malkin Tower was located close to Lower Black Moss Reservoir, near Barley, after a 17th-century cottage, with a mummified cat sealed in the walls, was discovered by water engineers in 2011.